MAmmarRaza/CancerDetectLab/README.md

-To run the project, follow these steps:
+# Cancer Detection Project

+This project implements a web application for cancer detection using deep learning models.
+It consists of two separate projects: one using a ResNet model for detecting various types of cancer, and another using a Keras model specifically for breast cancer detection.

+## Features

+- Predict the presence of cancer in medical images.
+- Supports two different deep learning models for cancer detection.
+- Provides a user-friendly web interface for uploading and predicting images.
+- Displays the predicted class and image details.

+## Prerequisites

+Before running this project, make sure you have the following dependencies installed:

+- Python 3.x
+- Flask
+- TorchVision
+- Pillow
+- TensorFlow
+- NumPy

+## Usage

-Clone the project repository or download the source code.
+1. Clone this repository to your local machine or download the source code.

+2. Navigate to the project directory.

+3. Place your trained model files in the appropriate locations:
+   - For the ResNet model, place the model file in the `models` directory.
+   - For the Keras model, place the model JSON file and weight file in the `md` directory.

-Install the necessary dependencies.
-You can use the following command to install the required packages:
+4. Open a terminal or command prompt and run the following command to start the Flask application:

-pip install flask torchvision pillow tensorflow
-Place your model files in the appropriate locations.
-In the provided code, the ResNet model is expected to be located at models/Model.pth, and the Keras model files (_model_.json and _model_.h5) are expected to be in the md folder.

-Make sure you have the desired HTML templates (index.html, result.html, resultAll.html, All.html, and BreastCancer.html) in the same directory as your Python script.

-Run the Flask application by executing the following command in the terminal: python your_script_name.py
-Replace your_script_name.py with the actual name of your Python script.
+-python app.py

-Once the application is running, open your web browser and visit http://localhost:5000 to access the home page.
+5. Open your web browser and visit `http://localhost:5000` to access the web application.

-Use the provided web interface to upload and predict the class for the images using the ResNet model (/predictAll route) or the Keras model (/predict route).
+6. Use the provided interface to upload an image and get predictions for cancer detection.

-That's it!
-You should now be able to run and use the project.
-Make sure to adjust the file paths and model names if necessary, and ensure that your models are properly trained and saved before running the application.
+## Folder Structure

+The folder structure of this project is as follows:

+- `models/`: Contains the saved model file for the ResNet model.
+- `md/`: Contains the saved model JSON file and weight file for the Keras model.
+- `templates/`: Contains the HTML templates for the web application.
+- `static/`: Contains static files such as CSS stylesheets and images.
+- `app.py`: The main Flask application script.
+- `README.md`: This file.

+## License

+Feel free to modify and adapt this project to suit your needs.